 The last phase of CIT and the desired result of a Dermapen™ Treatment is the tissue remodeling process, where the skin’s vascular matrix matures, causing skin to tighten.
 The body’s ability to remodel and heal itself is at the heart of this amazing product.

 By providing skin rejuvenation boosts the team at SAI have successfully treated a number of difficult skin conditions including:

 - Acne scars

 What makes Dermapen so special?

 Dermapen’s automated vertical stamping method uses a universal, sterilized and disposable tip.
-The small tip helps treat hard to reach areas, delivers unrivalled connective tissue induction with 7 speed variability and reduces epidermal damage to limit down-time.
+The small tip helps treat hard to reach areas, delivers unrivaled connective tissue induction with 7-speed variability and reduces epidermal damage to limit down-time.

 The Dermapen offers a smaller tip for treatment of the entire face, but also of fully controllable head.
 The 11 needles can now be set at the required depth and at a prescribed speed.
 This means consistent and predictable results and the ability to quickly treat sensitive areas too.

 - Benefits of Dermapen comparing to dermal rollers:

 - Speed - faster than manual applications